 2. Clean and Dry Knives Properly

 Carefully hand wash your knives with soap and hot water.
 Dry knives immediately after with a clean, dry cloth.
-Do not leave them to air dry as it will prone to rusting and blotching.
-Do not ever wash your knives in a dishwasher.
+Do not leave them to air dry as this can make them more prone to rusting and blotching.
+Never wash your knives in a dishwasher.

 3. Use the Right Cutting Board

 Choose wood or plastic boards instead of glass, stone or acrylic.
 Wood and plastic are softer on your knives and will not damage them.
-Contrary to popular belief wood boards are hygienic as it contains natural antibacterial properties.
+Contrary to popular belief, wood boards are hygienic as they contain natural antibacterial properties.

 4. Store Knives Correctly

-The best place for knives is storing them in a quality knife block or on a magnetic strip.
-This is a safe way to store knives.
-Avoid storing knives in a drawer with other utensils or cutlery, unless they have sheaths as they will get nicked.
+The best place for storing knives is in a quality knife block or on a magnetic strip.
+This is the safest storage option for both you and your knives.
+Avoid storing knives in a drawer with other utensils or cutlery, unless they have sheaths as they will get nicked, plus you run the risk of cutting yourself if you reach into a drawer and have to shuffle through the contents to find your knives.

 5. Cutting Technique

-With your larger knives try to cut with the point first then rocking down to the handle.
-This will avoid constant banging down of the knife and maximise the sharpness of the blade.
-Learn how to use knives skillfully from Chef Dale Sniffen below as he teaches you the basic techniques of how to slice, dice and chop.
+With your larger knives try to cut with the point first before rocking down to the handle.
+This will avoid constant banging down of the knife and will maximise the sharpness of the blade.
+Watch the video below for some basic techniques on how to slice, dice and chop.